 more info:INTERNI exhibition website

 Algae is the seemingly unlikely term that is being discussed at the heart of EXPO Milano 2015.
-As part of the Future Food District project, being developed by Carlo Ratti Associati at the central crossroads of the EXPO site, the pavilions’ façades and canopy utilize new systems of micro-algae, designed by Cesare Griffa and ecoLogicStudio.
+As part of the Future Food District project, being developed by Carlo Ratti Associati at the central crossroads of the EXPO site, the pavilion will utilize new systems of micro-algae, designed by Cesare Griffa and ecoLogicStudio.
 Two prototypes – full scale models of the façade and canopy – are being previewed as part of INTERNI’s Exhibition-Event ‘Feeding New Ideas for the City’ during Milan Design Week (7-18th April 2014).

 The functioning principle of the prototypes is based on the exceptional properties of micro-algae organisms, which are ten times more efficient photosynthetic machines compared to large trees and grasses.
 The façade and canopy currently being developed for EXPO Milano 2015 develop a natural man-made ecology and explore the use of algae as an integrated architectural cladding and urban agriculture system.
 Algae can represent an important part of creating a healthy and liveable planet.
 Giving life to mysterious urban gardens, algae can be used as an innovative energy and food production system within our cities.